 We located a building that had four vacant floors of about 25,000 SQFT each and made the landlord the following offer: The landlord would agree to have an entire floor painted and carpeted, and my client would lease just 5,000 SQFT with an option to take additional space at the same rent and a first right of refusal if the landlord found another user for the balance.
 Further, rather than put up a demising wall, we simply put tape on the floor with the understanding that should the landlord discover that we were occupying beyond the taped boundary, they could charge my client for the entire floor.

-Here’s why I’m telling you this now: 1) It helps to have a flexible landlord with a fair amount of vacancy to make this idea work well, and many landlords are starting to fit that profile nicely, 2) You might be looking for ways to contract or minimize expenses with the thought that your business will rebound to previous levels when the economy turns, and 3) This is a perfect maneuver for companies that are able to downsize although would like to stay in their existing space and plan/expect/hope to restore themselves later.
+How you can use this information: 1) It helps to have a flexible landlord with a fair amount of vacancy to make this idea work well, so perhaps favor landlords that fit that profile, 2) You might be looking for ways to contract or minimize expenses and this technique can help, and 3) This is a perfect maneuver for companies that are able to downsize now although would like to stay in their existing space and plan/expect/hope to restore themselves later.